Shreeya-R/data-analytics-power-bi-report406/README.md

 __Question 5: Which product category generated the most profit for the 'Wiltshire, UK' region in 2021?__

 ## 5. File Structure of the Project
+This Power BI Project contains 4 different folders, which will be explained in more detail below, along with the README.md and .gitignore file.

+### Power BI Documents

+### Visualisation Instruction Screenshots

+### Table and Column Names

+### SQL Queries

 -------------------------------------- Indicates missing space, make sure to fill in --------------------------------------